robwilds/pythonAlfrescoMCP/README.md

 1. npx needs to be installed to run locally...and....
 2. You may have to check permissions on the npm folder: sudo chown -R 501:20 "/Users/<yourusername>/.npm"
 3. The url to the mcp server (http streaming) can be changed to match your IP or wherever the mcp service is running.
 Keep in mind: local chat clients like claude will require https to access the mcp server remotely (not on localhost).
-You will need to create a self signed certificate and load on the mcp server in the /etc/ngix directory with the names server.crt and server.key.
-Nginx is already provisioned to look for these certificate files to server mcp services via https
+You will need to use https instead of http.
+There are self signed certificates created automatically

 ## Running via docker

 1. To run the container standalone, you can build a container locally (dockerfile is in the root of the project).
 This creates the container image in your local docker repository.
-There's a docker compose yml with environment variables set. be sure to change the BASE_URL to match your alfresco endpoint
+There's a docker compose yml with environment variables set. be sure to change the BASE_URL and credentials to match your alfresco endpoint

 If you would like to have a fully built yaml that includes alfresco community, use this link: https://github.com/robwilds/community25.x

-Clone the entire repo then run docker compose up -d
+Clone the entire aforementioned repo then run docker compose up -d

 # Tools you can use